exatel/helmix/README.md

 using similar self-made solutions internally, or they are so unpopular that I wasn't able to find it.

-Writing it took less time than initial research, publishing took another three hours.
+Writing it took less time than the initial research, publishing took another three hours.
 Bonus features will probably take another 3h.

 Examples
 --------